Manual Setup

 - Username: admin

-- Password: [Use the password you set in step 9]
+- Password: [Use the password you set in the .env file]

 - Client Website: https://localhost/